 Certificate In Horticulture (Horticultural Technology)

 Study the application of modern technology to horticulture, particularly hydroponics.
-Half the course focused on general horticulture, half on technology for greater career sustainability.
+Half the course is focused on general horticulture, half on technology - for greater career opportunities.

 Course Code: VHT002